-Steering Committee
+Professor Jonathan Barker President of the International Psoriasis Council economics and global health.
+Steering Committee The GPA Steering Committee is chaired by the GPA Director and is composed

+Scientific Advisory Board

+Membership includes: three individuals (including the Chair) with expertise in epidemiology; dermatology; health

-The GPA Steering Committee is chaired by the GPA Director and is composed of a lead from each of the Collaborating Organisations (IFPA, ILDS and IPC), along with the members of the Project Management Team comprising the GPA Research Director, GPA Medical Coordinator, GPA Programme Manager and GPA Administrator.
+of a lead from each of the Collaborating

+Organisations (IFPA, ILDS and IPC), along with the members of the Project Management Team comprising the GPA Research Director, GPA Medical Coordinator, GPA Programme Manager and GPA Administrator.
-Regional Coordinators

-Part of the GPA Steering Committee.
+Regional Coordinators Part of the GPA Steering Committee.

 Collaboration Team

 Membership includes executives and members from the Collaborating Organisations and the GPA Programme Manager.

 Researchers

 Research Associates and PhD students.

-Scientific Advisory Board

-The newly appointed Scientific Advisory Board (SAB) will provide the Board of Governors with independent and international scientific oversight of the work of the GPA.
+Scientific Advisory Board Regional Coordinators\ \ Regional Coordinators are part of the Steering Committee Scientific Advisory Board The newly appointed Scientific Advisory Board (SAB) will provide the Board of Governors with independent and international scientific oversight of the work of the GPA.
 They will have responsibility for reviewing research priorities and advising on significant developments which may affect the GPA.

-Professor Robert Dellavalle

-Dr Dellavalle is the Dermatology Service Chief for the US Department of Veterans Affairs Eastern Colorado Health Care System and Professor of Dermatology at the University of Colorado School of Medicine.
+Professor Robert Dellavalle Chair of the GPA Scientific Dr Dellavalle is the Dermatology Service Chief for the US Department of Veterans Affairs Eastern Colorado Health Care System and Professor of Dermatology at the University of Colorado School of Medicine.
 He received undergraduate and masters degrees in philosophy at UCLA before matriculating from the MD/PhD Medical Scientist Training Program at the University of Chicago.
 He subsequently completed a dermatology residency, fellowship in dermatology research, and masters of science in public health degree at the University of Colorado.
 Dr Dellavalle

+is a funded skin cancer prevention investigator and has published over 350 PubMed indexed articles.

 Dr Dellavalle routinely treats patients with skin disease and witnesses firsthand the incredible disability that skin disease causes.
 His lab focuses on:

-- a) dermatoepidemiology, to better monitor the incidence, prevalence, and burden of skin disease around the globe, - b) skin disease prevention, to reduce and prevent major skin diseases especially skin cancer (he is currently co-PI on an NCI R01 grant testing standard versus delayed delivery of a skin cancer education intervention to tattoo clients by tattoo artists and co-PI on a VA Basal Cell Chemoprevention clinical - c) evidence-based dermatology, to determine and promote the best therapeutic options for skin disease.
+- a) dermatoepidemiology, to better monitor the incidence, prevalence, and burden of skin disease around the globe,

+- b) skin disease prevention, to reduce and prevent major skin diseases especially skin cancer (he is currently co-PI on an NCI R01 grant testing standard versus delayed delivery of a skin cancer education intervention to tattoo clients by tattoo artists and co-Pl on a VA Basal Cell Chemoprevention clinical trial grant).

+- c) evidence-based dermatology, to determine and promote the best therapeutic options for skin disease.
 He serves as joint coordinating editor of Cochrane Skin, editor of JMIR Dermatology, and an editorial board member of UpToDate, the Journal of the American Academy of Dermatology and the Journal of Investigative Dermatology.

-Mohsen Naghavi, MD, MPH, PhD, is a Professor of Health Metric Science at the Institute for Health Metrics and Evaluation (IHME) at the University of Washington.
-In this role, he leads the Institute's work on cause of death, intermediate cause, natural disaster, war and terrorism death.
-In addition he leads estimation of burden of skin diseases and anti-microbial resistance.
-IHME was established at the University of Washington in Seattle in 2007 and he started his work with IHME from 2007.
+Professor Mohsen Naghavi Member of the GPA Scientific

+Advisory Board

+Mohsen Naghavi, MD, MPH, PhD, is

+a Professor of Health Metric Science

+at the Institute for Health Metrics and

+Evaluation (IHME) at the University of

+Washington.
+In this role, he leads the

+intermediate cause, natural disaster,

+war and terrorism death.
+In addition

+he leads estimation of burden of skin

+diseases and anti-microbial resistance.

+IHME was established at the University

+of Washington in Seattle in 2007 and he

+primary health care, disease, injury, and

+started his work with IHME from 2007.